 Hackensack University Medical Center has a long history as a “good corporate citizen”.
 An important aspect of corporate governance is the nature and extent of the accountability of individuals in the organization and the mechanisms in place that help reduce or eliminate any incidence (whether real or perceived) of impropriety.

 In light of national corporate scandals and the enactment of the Sarbanes-Oxley Act the Medical Center sought to enhance its existing policies regarding corporate responsibility.
-We have developed a comprehensive response to this national sensitivity and have materially improved our Corporate Governance policies (see below) and Bylaws.
+We have developed a comprehensive response to this national sensitivity and have materially improved our Corporate Governance policies (see below) and the Bylaws of Hackensack University Medical Center Board of Governors and the Bylaws of it’s parent company, Hackensack University Health Network.
 In particular, the Board of Governors of Hackensack University Medical Center has adopted new policies to address a Board member’s fundamental duty to fully disclose potential and actual conflicts of interest, as well as the Board member’s duty of loyalty.
 The governance policy amendments relating to duty of loyalty were adopted within the context of a broader organizational initiative with respect to the corporate responsibility environment.

 When the Board Committees of the Medical Center were reorganized, an Advisory Board was created.
 This new board is comprised of community members and other individuals who might not otherwise serve on the HackensackUMC Board of Governors but having the necessary expertise and experience to support the ongoing activities of the Medical Center.
 Other key committees of the Board are the Finance Committee, the Audit and Compliance Committee, the Board Development Committee and the Governance Committee.
 The Board Development and Governance Committees reside with the parent company (Hackensack University Health Network).

 Expectations for Governance